This gallery contains 1 photo.

 One of many tip offs and confessions received by the police.
 Courtesy of John Gannon.

-The statement of Alan Close, whose sighting of Julia Wallace is critical in this case.
+The statement of Allan Close, whose sighting of Julia Wallace is critical in this case.

 The full statement of Prudential superintendent Joseph Crewe.